 You have a road map of actions to take and priorities to guide your company back to growth

 Fixing sales problems can be a daunting task, particularly when you are working in the business, and potentially the sales management is disruptive toward change.
 Working in the business brings a lack of objectivity which can stall the outcomes.
 Typically the best implementation is completed with a short-term focused external resource, like an interim manager or consultancy.
-A transformation and improvement leader who takes operational responsibility for the project and brings personal experience of dealing with the particular issues in sales and marketing.
-They have the sensitivity to your company’s ethos but not constrained by its politics, personalities, or protocols.
+A transformation and improvement leader who takes operational responsibility for the project and brings personal experience in dealing with particular issues in sales and marketing.
+They have the sensitivity to your company’s ethos but are not constrained by its politics, personalities, or protocols.

-In this case study, we provide insight into the inner workings of a manufacturing and distribution company’s struggle with their sales team performance.
-The company under consideration was similar to many others by their placing traditional thinking at the forefront of their selling strategy.
+In this case study, we provide insight into the inner workings of a manufacturing and distribution company’s struggle with its sales team performance.
+The company under consideration was similar to many others by their placing traditional thinking at the forefront of its selling strategy.
 After completion of a review to identify specific improvements required, a successful 120-day sales transformation through interim management, growth was restored, and it returned to being a viable organisation.

 Adele Crane has extensive experience across many industries delivering Sales Improvement Reviews and providing solutions to sales problems.
 Solutions that deliver results in shorter time frames.